Chantal Organics is committed to helping find solutions to concerns we all share about the health of our planet and its people.

 1. Renewable Energy

-Our facilities are located in the beautiful Hawke’s Bay, which generally receives 2,250 hours of sunshine a year, among the highest anywhere in New Zealand.
+Our facilities are located in the beautiful Hawke’s Bay, which generally receives 2,250 hours of sunshine a year.
 This provides an opportunity to utilise the sun as a truly renewable and clean energy source.
-In March 2016, solar panels were installed on the rooftop of the manufacturing building allowing us to capture the sun’s energy, turn it into electricity and draw it into our power supply to utilise on site.
+In March 2016, solar panels were installed on the rooftop of the manufacturing building.
+This allows us to capture the sun’s energy and use it to power our product production.

 2. Packaging Solutions

-One positive initiative we are currently rolling out in February 2020 is to replace the plastic tamper evident seal on our glass jar range with a more sustainable paper seal option.
-This new black paper label can be left on the glass jar when consumers place it in their kerbside recycling.
+In early 2020, we replaced the plastic tamper evident seal on our glass jar range with a more sustainable paper seal option.
+Simply leave this black paper label on the glass jar and place it in your kerbside recycling.

 According to a sustainable packaging report by GlobalWebIndex, when it comes to environmentally friendly packaging, consumers identified recyclability as the most important to them.
 Although it also identified that only 30% of people feel they have enough information about what packaging can be recycled.